 The information on this website and in our resources is based on a review of the research evidence

-The complete literature review can be downloaded here.
-The following is a brief summary of the literature review.
+The following is a brief summary of the literature review available in full here.
 The bold headings outline the objectives of the literature review.

 - Describe the prevalence, incidence and nature of secondary lymphoedema following treatment for cancer